Lucky Business / Shutterstock.com

 AusVideo / Shutterstock.com

-Australians celebrate Christmas with many customs familiar to those in the United States including wreaths on front doors and decorative light displays.
+Australians celebrate Christmas with many customs familiar to North Americans, including wreaths on front doors and decorative light displays.
 But when Santa visits Australia, he leaves Rudolph and the other reindeer behind.
 Instead, Santa travels to houses with a little help from kangaroos.

-What unique holiday traditions do you keep in your area?
+What unique holiday traditions do you practice in your area?
 Share with us in comments below or on our Facebook page.